tribbloid/spookystuff/README.md

+SpookyStuff welcomes two more commiters!
+All hail their exalted reinforcements!
+ **[Sandeep Singh @techaddict](https://github.com/techaddict)** has added new sbt build files to make it friendly to native scala developers.
+ **[Terry Lin @ithinkicancode](https://github.com/ithinkicancode)** has added new features supporting more http operations with more customizable parameters.

 SpookyStuff
 ===========

-**SpookyStuff** is a scalable query engine for web scraping/data mashup/acceptance QA.
+... is a scalable query engine for web scraping/data mashup/acceptance QA.
 The goal is to allow the Web being queried and ETL'ed like a relational database.

 **SpookyStuff** is the fastest big data collection engine in history, with a speed record of querying 330404 dynamic pages per hour on 300 cores.